Reformasi (Malaysia): Clash of leadership styles

-Economic mismanagement of Asian Financial Crisis of 1997
+Economic mismanagement of 1997 Asian financial crisis

-During the Asian Financial Crisis of 1997, UMNO party leaders accused Mahathir of mismanaging the economic crisis.
+During the 1997 Asian financial crisis, UMNO party leaders accused Mahathir of mismanaging the economic crisis.
 A concert of attacks followed, including a claim made by a Time magazine article that Mahathir has funnelled a $250 million loan to his son through political party connections.
-Overt attempts by some in the ruling elite to protect ailing beneficiaries and "clients" from the full thrust of market forces in the wake of the financial crisis like the above largely contributed to the friction between Mahathir and Anwar, with the latter commonly believed to have been less willing to yield to the government's financial bail-outs of these cronies.
+Overt attempts by some in the ruling elite to protect ailing beneficiaries and "clients" from the full thrust of market forces during the 1997 Asian financial crisis like the above largely contributed to the friction between Mahathir and Anwar, with the latter commonly believed to have been less willing to yield to the government's financial bail-outs of these cronies.

 As more of the business conglomerates created by symbiotic relationships between government and business elites started to face financial ruin, political ramifications inevitably spread to the highest levels of the ruling United Malays National Organization (UMNO)/Barisan Nasional coalition.
-When Anwar continued to resist some of these attempts at rescuing politically-linked businesses, he was politically neutralized by first being arrested and then charged with corruption and sexual misconduct.
+When Anwar continued to resist some of these attempts at rescuing politically linked businesses, he was politically neutralized by first being arrested and then charged with corruption and sexual misconduct.